Capital Market may be defined as a market dealing in medium and long-term funds.

 - Bonds are more secure than debentures, but the rate of interest is lower.

-- Debentures are unsecured loans but carries a higher rate of interest.
+- Debentures are unsecured loans but carry a higher rate of interest.

 - In bankruptcy, bondholders are paid first, but liability towards debenture holders is less.